kool-dev/kool/docs/4-Commands/kool-stop.md

 ## kool stop

+Stop and destroy the service containers

+### Synopsis

-Stop and destroy running [service] containers started with the 'kool start' command.
-If no [service] is provided, all containers will be stopped.
+Stop and destroy running [SERVICE] containers started with the 'kool start' command.
+If no [SERVICE] is provided, all containers will be stopped.

 ```
-kool stop [service...] [flags]
+kool stop [SERVICE...] [flags]
 ```

 ### Options